20 Best Beaches in Northland, New Zealand 2023

 Uretiti Beach is a beautiful spot on the Northland coast of New Zealand.
 It’s well known for its golden sand and clear waters, which make it a popular spot for swimming, surfing, and sunbathing.

 The beach is also a great place to go for a walk, especially at dawn or dusk when the light is stunning.
-The long stretch of sand means there is plenty of room for everyone.
+Like Ruakaka Beach which is located on the same stretch of coastline, the long stretch of sand means there is plenty of room for everyone.

 Where to stay near Uretiti Beach